 This projection methodology continues upstream as additional days of projected accounting are calculated.
 For the first projected day when the actual collected data for a reach is not available to calculate the reach gain, the change in reach gain for that reach is averaged for the previous three days and then the average change in gain is added to the reach gain calculated for the previous day.
-This projected reach gain is then combined with all other reach gains to compute the distribution of natural flow and storage to diversions for the projected day (Milner date) of accounting.
-On the second projected day when the actual collected data for the reach is not available, the reach gain calculated on the first projected day is repeated and used again for the second projected day and every subsequent projected day thereafter.
+This projected reach gain is then combined with all other reach gains to compute the distribution of natural flow and storage to diversions for the projected data for the reach is not available, the second projected day when the actual collected data for the reach is not available, the reach gain calculated on the first projected day is repeated and used again for the second projected day and every subsequent projected day thereafter.